 First, let’s talk about the plot: After 19 years as a prisoner, Jean Valjean is freed by Javert, the officer in charge of the prison workforce.
 Valjean promptly breaks parole but later uses money from stolen silver to reinvent himself as a mayor and factory owner.
 Javert vows to bring Valjean back to prison.
 Eight years later, Valjean becomes the guardian of a child named Cosette after her mother’s death, but Javert’s relentless pursuit means that peace will be a long time coming.

 Secondly, the staging is magnificent!
 When I taught students about set design, I described the spectacle of the production.
 The revolving stage, the use of lighting and simple set pieces gives the production a feeling of fluidity and pace.
 In particular, the scene when when Javert ends his life is powerful and raw.

-The use of fog and a simple bridge is hoisted right at the moment Javert jumps to his death.
+Additionally, the use of fog and a simple bridge hoisted right at the moment Javert jumps to his death is breath taking.
 This moment of spectacle is tremendously engaging.
 Consequently, we are transported to the moment of impact as if we were jumping with him.
 The revolving stage turns as Javert sinks to the floor of the river, rolls in the current and slowly dies as the stage stops its revolve.
 That’s powerful theater!